-HRC Commends Alabama SEC Football Teams for Welcoming Gay Football Players
+HRC Commends Alabama Football Teams for Welcoming Gay Athletes

 May 28, 2014 by Hubert Tate, Press Secretary, Project One America